xamarin/WebSharp/docs/vsc/vsc-electron-scripting.md

 Open the `package.json` file in Visual Studio Code and make sure it looks as follows:

-- Add a line to the `"buildoptions"` to set the `outputName` of the generated library to `scriptingjs`.
-This will be the name of our `.dll` that will be referenced from our `scriptingjs.js` file.
+- Add a line to the `"buildoptions"` to set the `outputName` of the generated library to `scriptingelectron`.
+This will be the name of our `.dll` that will be referenced from our `ScriptingElectron.js` file.

     ``` json
     "buildOptions": {
         "debugType": "portable",
-        "outputName": "scriptingjs"
+        "outputName": "scriptingelectron"
     },
     ```